kupix/hevcasm/README.md

 ## Introduction

 HEVCasm is a collection of permissively-licensed optimised DSP functions for video coding.
-Instead of using intrinsics or a build-time assembler, HEVCasm makes use of [Xbyak](https://github.com/herumi/xbyak), a just-in-time (JIT) assembler.
+Instead of using intrinsics or a build-time assembler, HEVCasm makes use of a just-in-time (JIT) assembler.

+HEVCasm has a C-language API and makes use of C++11 internally.

 ## Clone and build